 A metal pan of tempura fried cheese curds with a bowl of Sriracha mayo next to beer and an orange napkin with a grey background.

-If you want to make these curds in advance, it’s super easy.
-Just fry the curds, freeze them, and re-heat them when you’re ready to serve!
 To freeze the curds, place them in a single layer on a sheet pan and freeze for 1-2 hours, until firm.
 Then, layer the frozen curds in an airtight container or freezer bag and freeze for up to 3 months.
+You can also refrigerate the leftovers.
+Place the cheese curds in an airtight container and refrigerate for up to 3 days.

 Reheating cheese curds